7 Ways to Turn Your Garage Into the Dog Room Your Pup Deserves

 Source: Pinterest

-You know that moment when your golden retriever trots into the living room and claims the entire couch, and you’re like… okay, but where is this dog’s actual space?
-Yeah.
-That’s what we’re solving here.
+You know that moment when your golden retriever comes in the living room and claims the whole couch and you’re like where is this dog’s actual space?
+That’s what we are solving for in this post.

-Start with two dark chocolate brown bucket chairs (think rounded, tufted velvet or microfiber — easy to wipe down).
-Add a chaise lounge in matching brown upholstery for your golden to sprawl across.
-The raised stainless steel double dog bowls on a wooden stand keep feeding time tidy.
-And those built-in kennel cubbies along the back wall?
-Game changer for containing the chaos.
+Start with two dark chocolate brown bucket chairs for your golden to sprawl across.
+Add a chaise lounge in matching brown upholstery.
+Keep the space tidy with raised stainless steel double dog bowls on a wooden stand, and don’t forget the built in kennel cubbies along the back wall to keep the chaos contained.

-Layer a striped green and blue area rug underneath everything.
-It hides fur, grounds the seating zone, and pulls the whole color story together.
+Layer your seating area with a striped green and blue area rug.
+It covers up your dog’s fur, grounds the seating area, and adds another layer of color to your room.

-Pair the chaise with a flat, washable bolster cushion in a contrasting cream or ivory.
-And those cute dog accessories ideas you’ve been saving on Pinterest?
-This is the room they belong in.
+Pair your chaise with a flat, washable bolster cushion in a contrasting cream or ivory.
+And those cute dog accessories you’ve been saving on Pinterest, this is the room they were meant to be in.

 📸 Photo credit: Instagram @75b10f8b30ebf43eba823b00d7b3f1a9.jpg